SSMOLab/Insurance-Policy-Template/README.md

 ```

 ## License
-Credit-Card-Billing-Template is free software and GPLv3 licensed.
+Insurance-Policy-Template is free software and GPLv3 licensed.
 See the LICENSE file for details.